Our Story

 Lori is certified through PATH, International and has specialized training as an equine specialist.
 She is a published author and passionate about creating a safe environment for learning and healing with horses.

 I have loved horses since before I was born, I think.
 They have always been my passion.
 Every year, on my Christmas and birthday lists, on the top was “horse.”
 Unfortunately, I never got one, but I got to spend a lot of time with them!
 I started taking horseback riding lessons as a youngster.
 As I got older, I worked around the barn for free lessons.
 I have done some fun things like synchronized riding, I have ridden a sulky driven by a racehorse, I have shown horses, English style, jumping.
 I have worked at a riding stable for a number of summers, leading trail rides.
 My Dad took to me to see the famous racehorses in Kentucky.
 My love of horses has never died.
 I am happiest when I am riding or helping others ride.
 The mission, vision and values of The Middle Way got to my heart right away.
-I have been volunteering for 4 years now and I love it!!
+I started volunteering in 2018 and I love it!!

 I was born in Northern NY and moved to Colorado 40 years ago.
 I retired from Schmitt & Associates in Denver, Colorado as their office Manager and moved to Fairplay, Colorado.
 It has always been my dream to move to the mountains and be close to the open space and all that went with it – horses, cattle, the free range, and no traffic and strip malls!